Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-events/README.md

 Monitors the Infomaniak status page for open events and incidents.
 Alerts when active events are reported.

-**Data Collection:**

-* Queries the Infomaniak API for current events
-* Requires a Bearer Token with scope "event" from Infomaniak
-* Displays event type, title, services, start/end time, and duration in a table

-**Compatibility:**

-* Cross-platform

 **Important Notes:**

 * Works with the Infomaniak API v2